-The cosigner is jointly and separately responsible for making loan payments (principal, interest andother charges).
-The cosigner is relieved of this financial responsibility only in the event of death or total and permanent disability of the borrower.
+The cosigner is jointly and separately responsible for making loan payments (principal, interest and other charges).
+The cosigner is relieved of this financial responsibility only in the event of death or total and permanent disability of either the borrower or cosigner.